 - Mix your tincture with a glycerite or herbal syrup.
 The sweet flavour of glycerites and syrups does an excellent job balancing out the tincture.
 You can pre-mix the two for ease of use, or prepare them separately.
 It’s worth noting that by mixing them together, you’ll increase the shelf life of your glycerite or syrup, but decrease the shelf life of your tincture, had it been kept separate.

 - Mix your tincture into smoothies.
-For very strong tinctures, consider diluting them in smoothies and protein shakes.
+For very strong tinctures, consider diluting them in smoothies or protein shakes.
 Add ingredients that will balance out the flavours of your tincture, such as sweet peaches to reduce bitterness, or a strong flavour like mint or peanut butter to mask the tincture.
 This is a great way to get your daily dose of whatever tincture you’re trying to take regularly.
 An added benefit to making smoothies with tinctures is that you can add other ingredients that boost their effectiveness.
 For example, you can add a small amount of black pepper to your smoothie to boost a turmeric tincture.

 - Chase your tincture with something delicious.
 Whether you enjoy coffee, chocolate, or a sip of sweet tea, you can chase your tincture with something pleasant to make taking it a better experience.
 I like to take tinctures right before eating so I can wash the flavour away immediately.